 To overcome this challenge, you should provide your staff with the ability to track those people who drop into the store first and then make a purchase online.
 You should implement such technology and pay commission for every online transaction to the sales reps who had a hand in it.

 The third challenge you may face is a necessity to reorganize your business.
 You probably have different departments (marketing, IT, etc.) that have been successfully working for years, but when it comes to omnichannel, old methods break.
 The ever-changing global market requires an immediate response to its trends and tendencies.
 You can provide it only if you remove silos between the company’s divisions and make them cooperate with high transparency.

 More and more companies are moving to omnichannel and getting huge profits out of it, but it’s a complicated issue that can take a significant amount of time and money.
 If you decide to change the way you interact with a customer make sure you do it carefully.
-Every detail has to be pondered, and if you need some advice contact us via the form below.
+Every detail has to be pondered, and if you need some advice contact us.
 We will be happy to help you.